endlos99/xdt99/doc/MANUAL.md

 byte buffer at the beginning of the program.

 Note that this option is very limited in what kind of headers it can generate.
-We therefore recommended `-c` for only the most simple programs, and suggest using `-b` instead.
+We therefore recommended `-c` for only the simplest programs, and suggest using `-b` instead.